Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): Experimental design considerations

 The surface component will deliver precision polarization measurements and timing information for all events detected at the surface.
 Also, the broad-band sensitivity of the log-periodic dipole antennas (LPDAs) will broaden the frequency coverage of the detector, which helps determine the radio detection angle with respect to the Cherenkov cone, improving energy reconstruction and pointing resolution.
 Events detected only in the surface components, however, only add minimally to the total neutrino effective volume.

-With the planned layout, any events observed in coincidence between the surface component and the deep component are particularly valuable for event reconstruction; the fraction of these events is shown in Fig.~\ref{fig:analysis_efficiencies}.
+With the planned layout, any events observed in coincidence between the surface component and the deep component are particularly valuable for event reconstruction; the fraction of these events is discussed in Sect.~\ref{sec:low_bg}.
 In addition, the surface channels serve as an efficient air shower veto, reducing the background for neutrino searches as will be discussed in the following section.

 The stations will be deployed on a square grid with \SI{1}{km} baseline.
 This means that at energies beyond \SI{1e18}{eV} the effective volumes of the stations start to overlap and coincident measurements of the same neutrino become likely.
 This can be seen from Fig.~\ref{fig:coincident_triggers_stations}, where the fraction of events triggered in coincidence is shown for different neutrino energies and grid spacings.
 While limiting the total effective volume of the system, \SI{1}{km} was chosen to restrict the logistical impact in installation and preserve the opportunity of coincident events, which will simplify event identification and provide excellent reconstructed properties.
 As the project advanced, one may consider spacing stations further apart.